Mission, vision and goals

 - Cognitive (Intellectual and Conceptual) abilities

 - Evidence of Social and Behavioral applications to practice

 Observational, communication and preparation

 Students will demonstrate through auditory, visual and other sensory modalities to devise safe anesthesia patient care plans, implementation, and management of care along the patient care continuum that can be effectively articulated (verbal or written) to supervising instructors and members of health care teams.

 Motor skills or psychomotor skills

-These include opportunity for students to manually execute fine and gross motor movements and the senses of touch to perform all the technical skills associated with safe anesthesia practice.
-These required functions occur in the operating room, outside the operating room, and in emergent situations and student is expected to have the stamina for rapid response in order to protect patient and diminish poor patient outcomes.
+These include the opportunity for students to manually execute fine and gross motor movements and the senses of touch to perform all the technical skills associated with safe anesthesia practice.
+These required functions occur in the operating room, outside the operating room, and in emergent situations and the student is expected to have the stamina for rapid response in order to protect patient and diminish poor patient outcomes.